📓 Blog Post 17 – “Kindness, Anger, and the Temptation to Snap”

 After all, good or evil is only decided by who’s in power. ⚖️

 And me?
-I choose to be good — not because they told me to, but because I believe it’s right. ✨
+I choose to be good — not because society asked me to, but because I believe it’s right. ✨

-Because if we’re truly honest with ourselves — everyone has a bit of both. ☯️
+And if we’re truly honest with ourselves — everyone has a bit of both good and evil. ☯️

 As to which side you choose to cultivate, that’s up to you.